CA Portal Blog Upto 20% Off on CA Firm Website Design

 As organizations go through a digital revolution, the traditional job of accountants is beginning to take on a new shape as accounting departments employ automation technologies.
 As a result, accounts are no longer just slowed down by manual and data-intensive processes.
 With the help of automation solutions, they are instead expanding their remit to act as strategic business partners within enterprises.

-That being mentioned, the important skills still remain.
+That being mentioned, the important skills remain.

 #1.
 Business Knowledge